Desert-Defi/set-protocol-v2-subgraph/README.md

 1. Once deployed, query the subgraph in the browser at (by default) http://127.0.0.1:8000/subgraphs/name/SetProtocol/set-protocol-v2

+    Example query to run can be found in `test/sample-query.txt`

 ### [TO-DO] External Deployment (Graph Hosted Service / Subgraph Studio)

 TBD